eabglobal/juniper/README.md

 ## Zappa
-[Zappa](https://github.com/Miserlou/Zappa) was built as a way to port WSGI based web frameworks to the serverless space.
-If you want to use `Django` or `Flask` or any other web framework that you're familiar with, Zappa will make it happen!
+[Zappa](https://github.com/Miserlou/Zappa) was built as a way to port WSGI based web frameworks in the serverless space.
+If you want to use `Django` or `Flask` or any other web framework that you're familiar with.
+Write your django app, and let zappa take care of creating lambda functions and API gateway endpoints for you.

+When using zappa, the main question is: do I need an entire web framework in an AWS lambda?
-If you don't need a large web framework in an AWS lambda, then using Zappa for the building of lambda functions and generation of the .zip artifact could be overkill.
+If the answer is no, then using Zappa for the building purposes is overkill.

-The feature set of Zappa is really comprehensive.
-Packaging is flexible enough, but using Zappa as a packaging tool only is a counter productive offering.
+The feature set of Zappa is really comprehensive and the packaging is flexible enough to support plugins, custom callbacks and everything in between.

 * Configuration is complex (given its flexibility and large feature offering)
 * Zappa is great if you want django in a lambda.
 Most of the time, you don't.